fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 :::

-## Interaction with FluxNinja Cloud plugin {#plugin}
+## Interaction with FluxNinja ARC plugin {#plugin}

 All the Flow Labels are used as labels of flow events.
-These events are rolled up and sent to the analytics database in the cloud.
+These events are rolled up and sent to the analytics database in the FluxNinja ARC.
 This allows:

 - For the Flow Labels to be used as filters or group bys
 - To see analytics for each Flow Label, eg. distribution of its values